1998 UK Championship

+Famously five-time champion Stephen Hendry lost 9–0 in the first round to fellow Scottish player Marcus Campbell.

 Ronnie O'Sullivan was the defending champion, but he withdrew before the tournament.
 His doctor had told him to rest after suffering from physical and nervous exhaustion.

 John Higgins won this year's title by defeating Matthew Stevens 10–6 in the final to go with the World Championship crown he won earlier in the year.
 This was Higgins' 10th ranking title.

 Tournament summary

 Defending champion Ronnie O'Sullivan was the number 1 seed with World Champion John Higgins seeded 2.
 The remaining places were allocated to players based on the world rankings.

 Prize fund

 The breakdown of prize money for this year is shown below: